pallets/flask/docs/tutorial/dbinit.rst

 Flaskr is a database powered application as outlined earlier, and more precisely, an application powered by a relational database system.
 Such systems need a schema that tells them how to store that information.
-So before starting the server for the first time it's important to create that schema.
+So before starting the server for the first time, it's important to create that schema.

 Such a schema can be created by piping the `schema.sql` file into the